Simonrazer/SeqOmb/README.md

 ## Usage
 As a reference, two sequences and a resulting plot are included.
 Delete them to avoid confusion with your data!

 1. Put the sequences that shall be compared to another in the folders `seq1` and `seq2`.
 Every Sequence will be compared to a sequence in the other folder, the Sequence in `seq1` will be called "Reference", the other "Read" in the final output.
+Letters other than ACTG, or whitespace, will be ignored.

 2. Edit the programs parameters.
 For speed, this is done as definitions.
 Open `main.cpp` and adjust the values of these parameters to your needs:
 ```cpp